-UNIVERSIII Beyond Boundaries Scho ool: School of Batch: 2018-2021 Humanities and Social Scie Prog gram: B.A (H) Current Academic Year: 2020-2021 ical Science nch: Political Semester: V Scie 1 Course Code 2 Course Title Political Philosophy- I 3 Credits 6 4 Contact Hours 5-1-0 (L-T-P) Course Status Compulsory 5 Course 1.
-This course aims to examine major texts in the history of Western Objective political thought, where the authors often pose difficult questions about the political community, social order, and human nature.
-2. This course aims to evaluate the strengths and weaknesses of various regimesand philosophical approaches.
+Beyond Boundaries ool: School of Batch: 2019-2022 Humanities and Soci Scie Prog gram: B.A (H) Current Academic Year: 2021-2022 tical Science nch: Political Semester: V Scie 1 Course Code 2 Course Title Political Philosophy- I 3 Credits 6 4 Contact Hours (L-T-P) 5-1-0 Course Status Compulsory 5 Course This course aims to examine major texts in the history of Western - Objective political thought, where the authors often pose difficult questions about the political community, social order, and human nature.
+2. This course aims to evaluate the strengths and weaknesses of various regimes and philosophical approaches.
 3. This course aims to give historical, social and cultural context to relate to con-temporary political society.
-4. This course aims to estimate the contribution of political philosophers to thesociety.
-6 Course CO1: The student will be able to summarize how the philosophers, like Plato, Out-comes Aristo- tle, Machiavelli, Hobbes and Locke, responded to the political problems of their times.CO2: The student will be able to understand, interpret and explain the polis, or political community, centred upon the texts of Plato and Aristotle CO3: The student will be able to classify different approaches of interpretation anddemonstrate the importance of history and its interpretation.
+4. This course aims to estimate the contribution of political philosophers to the society.
+6 Course CO1: The student will be able to summarize how the philosophers, like Plato, Ü Out-comes Aristo- tle, Machiavelli, Hobbes and Locke, responded to the political problems Out comes of their times.CO2: The student will be able to understand, interpret and explain the polis, or political community, centred upon the texts of Plato and Aristotle CO3: The student will be able to classify different approaches of interpretation anddemonstrate the importance of history and its interpretation.
 CO4: The student will be able to reflectively analyse and appraise the modern state and constitutional government, featuring the work of John Locke, Niccolò Machiavelli, and Thomas Hobbes.
 CO5: The student will be able to evaluate their contribution to the broader conversation about human needs and goods, justice, democracy, and the ever- changing relationship between the citizen and the state.
-7 Course This course goes back to Greek antiquity and familiarizes students with the Description manner in which the political questions were first posed.
-Machiavelli comes as an interlude inaugurating modern politics followed by Hobbes and Locke.
+7 Course This course goes back to Greek antiquity and familiarizes students with the - Description manner in which the political questions were first posed.
+Machiavelli comes as 2 cochpion an interlude inaugurating modern politics followed by Hobbes and Locke.
 This is a basic foundation course for students.
-8 Outline syllabus S Unit 1 History and Interpretation A History and Interpretation: Introduction, Indispensability of interpretation В MODES OF INTERPRETATION: Textual & Contextual С SCHOOLS" OF INTERPRETATION: Marxist, Straussian, Cambridge "New History", Psychoanalytic, Feminist and Post-Modernist Unit 2 Political Philosophers A Plato: Philosophy and Politics, Virtues and Education
+8 Outline syllabus 9 Summe Symbol Unit 1 History and Interpretation A History and Interpretation: Introduction, Indispensability of interpretation В MODES OF INTERPRETATION: Textual & Contextual С SCHOOLS" OF INTERPRETATION: Marxist, Straussian, Cambridge "New History", Psychoanalytic, Feminist and Post-Modernist Unit 2 Political Philosophers A Plato: Philosophy and Politics, Virtues and Education 1

 В Plato: Theory of Forms, Justice, Women and Guardianship

 •

 С Plato: Philosopher King/Queen, Communism, Plato on Democracy.

 Unit 3 Political Philosophers

 A Aristotle: Forms, Virtue, Man as Zoon Politikon

 В Aristotle: Citizenship and Classification of Government

 С Aristotle: Justice, State and Household

 Unit 4 Political Philosophers

 A Machiavelli: Virtue, Religion, Morality and Statecraft

 В Machiavelli: Republicanism, Analysing power through Prince.

 С Hobbes: Human nature, State of Nature

 Unit 5 Political Philosophers

 A Hobbes: Social Contract and role of consent, State & Sovereignty.

 В Locke: Laws of Nature, Natural Rights,

 С Locke: justification of property

 Mode of examination Theory

 Weightage CA MTE ETE

 Distribution 30% 20% 50%

 Text book/s 1.
 T. Ball, (2004) "History and Interpretation" in C. Kukathasand G.

 Gaus, (eds.)
 Handbook of Political Theory, London:Sage Publications

 Ltd. pp. 18-30.

 2. A. Skoble and T. Machan, (2007) Political Philosophy: Es-sential

 Selections.
 New Delhi: Pearson Education.

 3. D. Boucher, and P. Kelly, (eds) Political Thinkers: From Socrates to

 Other the Present.
 Oxford: Oxford University Press.

-References Relevant materials will be provided by the subject teacher.
+References rest with minute rest of the subject to the rest.

 References